 Other notable performances include “The Tonight Show” with Claude Bolling and Hubert Laws, the Grammy-Award winning soundtrack for “The Cotton Club,” and work with Wynton Marsalis, Gunther Schuller, Lionel Hampton, and the Smithsonian Masterworks Orchestra.
 Goldsby has performed at the JVC Jazz Festival, the Chicago Jazz Festival, and the Odessa Jazz Festival among others in addition to tours of Europe, Japan, Canada, and the United States.

-John Goldsby is well-known as a jazz educator and currently teaches at the Folkwang Hochschule in Essen, Germany.
-He has also taught at the Cologne Musik Hochschule, William Paterson College, Long Island University, and Columbia University.
+John Goldsby is well-known as a jazz educator and currently teaches at the Maastricht Conservatory (NL).
+He has also taught at the Folkwang Hochschule in Essen, Germany, Cologne Musik Hochschule, William Paterson College, Long Island University, and Columbia University.
 He has given jazz workshops all over the world, most recently in Sligo, Ireland, London, and Graz, Austria.
 Goldsby has taught at Jamey Aebersold’s Summer Jazz Clinics since 1980, and he has recorded many educational jazz records for Mr. Aebersold.

-The Jazz Bass Book is Mr. Goldsby’s most recent book, documenting jazz bass players and their techniques from a historical perspective.
+The Jazz Bass Book is Mr. Goldsby’s classic work, documenting jazz bass players and their techniques from a historical perspective.
 This first-of-its-kind work is filled with transcriptions, historical and technical information, discography, and Goldsby’s insightful and inspiring writing.
-A play-along CD is included for the reader and student to use with written etudes, patterns, scales, and improvised solos and bass lines.
+A play-along CD (or online files) is included for the reader and student to use with written etudes, patterns, scales, and improvised solos and bass lines.
 Also on the CD are several performance tracks for listening or play-along.
 The CD features Goldsby on bass along with the masterful assistance of Bill Dobbins (piano) and Hans Dekker drums).

-Since 1990, John Goldsby has been a featured writer for Bass Player Magazine with his columns “The Tradition,” “Mastering Jazz,” and “Jazz Concepts.”
+John currently writes for Bass Magazine Online: The Future of Bass.
+From 1990 until 2019, Goldsby was a featured writer for Bass Player Magazine with his columns “The Tradition,” “Mastering Jazz,” and “Jazz Concepts.”
+The print magazine morphed into the online magazine in 2019, and Goldsby continues to contribute workshop columns.
 Goldsby has also written for Double Bassist Magazine, The Strad, and the International Society of Bassists Journal (ISB).

 In 2009, Goldsby was awarded the International Society of Bassists Special Recognition Award for Scholarship, a biennial award recognizing players and scholars who contribute their special talents, knowledge and support to furthering ISB ideals.
 Goldsby received jazz performance grants from the National Endowment for the Arts in 1988, 1990, and 1993.
 The “John Goldsby Plays Oscar Pettiford” concert, which was funded by the 1990 grant received much critical acclaim from the New York Times, Jazz Times, and the Village Voice.

-John Goldsby is currently working with the WDR (Westdeutscher Rundfunk) Big Band on projects with artists such as McCoy Tyner, Joyce, Nicholas Payton, Dick Oatts, Francesco Cafiso, Clarke Terry, Gary Bartz, Eddie Henderson, Phil Woods, Mike Manieri, Jon Faddis, Alex Acuna, Paquito D’Rivera, Jack Walrath, Bernard Purdie, Gil Goldstein, Ray Brown, Christian McBride, John Clayton, Peter Erskine, Jeff Hamilton, John Riley, Dennis Mackrel and arrangers such as Rich DeRosa, John Clayton, Maria Schneider, Pedro Giraudo, James Darcy Argue, Vince Mendoza, Bob Brookmeyer, Bill Dobbins and Michael Abene (who is currently the main conductor).
+John Goldsby is currently working (or has worked) with the WDR (Westdeutscher Rundfunk) Big Band on projects with artists such as Bob Mintzer, Vince Mendoza, McCoy Tyner, Joyce, Nicholas Payton, Dick Oatts, Francesco Cafiso, Clarke Terry, Gary Bartz, Eddie Henderson, Phil Woods, Mike Manieri, Jon Faddis, Alex Acuna, Paquito D’Rivera, Jack Walrath, Bernard Purdie, Gil Goldstein, Ray Brown, Christian McBride, John Clayton, Peter Erskine, Jeff Hamilton, John Riley, Dennis Mackrel and arrangers such as Rich DeRosa, John Clayton, Maria Schneider, Pedro Giraudo, James Darcy Argue, Vince Mendoza, Bob Brookmeyer, Bill Dobbins, and Michael Abene.

 Goldsby is an inquisitive scholar, constantly studying, documenting, and codifying jazz bass styles, techniques and players.
 He seeks to understand the aesthetic foundations and structural development of jazz bass playing in order to define the state of the art.
 Goldsby heartily endorses trumpeter Clarke Terry’s educational maxim: “Imitate, emulate, innovate.”

 The WDR (Westdeutscher Rundfunk) is the television and radio station in the Nordrhein-Westphalia area of Germany.
 It is run as a “public” radio station, but with a much broader scope than the PBS in the United States.
 In addition to the Big Band, the WDR also employs two full-time symphony orchestras and a choir.
-John was born Dec 10, 1958 and currently resides in Germany, near Cologne, with his wife Robin and their two children.
+John was born Dec 10, 1958 and currently resides in Germany, near Cologne, with his wife Robin.